sean-pj/Academic-Manager/FORMARKING.md

 # README

-Here are some instructions for marking our ITR2:
+Here are some instructions for checking our DB using SQLite.

 ## Packages